psyomn/notes/specifications/multiple-data-sources-retrieve/mdsr.markdown

 differences?
 Which one would be preferred?
 Should there be some sort of logging to keep track of where some data was retrieved in case of conflicts in the future?

+Another consideration is whether to have the implementation in a polyglot
+setting: if the services provided by different sources, and their services are published, there's a good chance different implementation in different languages may have already been written.

+Finally one should also consider how all this distributed information may be unified into a single point.
+For example, if we're writing a tool that wants to query different sources seemlessly for particular data, and have a nice overall design, we might want some sort of front end to all of these 'back ends'.

+# Unified API

+The front end to all the